Sudhanygupta/Dsa/README.md

 Understanding the working and functionality of these DSA concepts in java.

-Questions solved using Striver DSA Datasheet.
+Questions solved using Striver DS Datasheet.

 https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/ - Link to the data sheet.